 to save and exit.
 You’ll then need to either source .bash_profile

-or re-open terminal like before.
+reopen it or reopen it like before.

 Vagrant